DGCXT/Innocv-Java-Excercise/README.md

 I used Maven as the Dependency manager.
 I also added a swagger client to access the API through a UI.

+(If you find any errors, please let me know)

 ### How to build and launch the application
 Make sure to have maven installed and Java 8 in the PATH variable (and make sure nothing is running on port 8080).
 Clone this respository and execute the following command.